finos/legend/docs/tutorials/studio-tutorials.md

 ## See features in action
 ![consume a service](../assets/consume-service.gif)

 ## Create a Flat Data Schema
-Flat Data is a feature of the external formats support within Legend.
-It covers simple file formats like CSVs and simple custom formats.
-More sophisticated structured formats, that are described by well-defined schemas, such as XML (schema XSD) and JSON (schema JSON Schema) are handled by other features of the External Formats framework.

-The Flat Data feature is extensible so that support can be added for more file formats, for example as new data providers are onboarded.
-This guide covers the configuration options for the core supported formats.

-The Flat Data grammar is used to describe a particular file format so that data in that format can be read and/or written by Services defined in Legend.

-### Steps to Create

 1. Click the **+** on the left-hand side and select **New SchemaSet**.
 2. Enter a name for the SchemaSet